forestdb/forestdb.org/models/bayesian-data-analysis.md

 # Posterior predictive

+We often want to explore how well the predictions of the model match the actual data.
+When the model has parameters, the fit to data will depend on parameters... it is common to maximize the parameters and then look at model-data correlation.
+This can give a good sense of how well the model *could* do, but doesn't take into account our uncertainty (as scientists) about what values the parameters actually take on.
-Sometimes parameter values aren't so easily interpreted as in our case here.
-Another way to test how well your model does is to look at the predictions of the model under these "inferred" parameter settings.
-This is called the "posterior predictive" distribution: it is the data that the model *actually* predicts.
+Another way to explore how well a model does is to look at the predictions of the model under the "inferred" parameter settings.
+This is called the *posterior predictive* distribution: it is the data that the model *actually* predicts, accounting for our beliefs about parameters after seeing the actual data.

+Here we look at the posterior predictive of the coin flip model, summarizing both the model predictions and the data by the condition means (i.e. the percent 'yes' responses to each coin sequence).

 ~~~
 ;;;fold: